mdLafrance/pygendocs/README.md

 to see the complete list of options.

 ### Previewing changes
-If you just want some inspiration, or want to test what will happen, running the command with `--preivew` will not write any changes, and instead display the generated docstrings in the terminal.
+If you just want some inspiration, or want to test what will happen, running the `preivew` subcommand will not write any changes, and instead display the generated docstrings in the terminal.

 ### Checking docstring coverage
-You can use the `--coverage` flag to get a summary of which functions in the given source are missing docstsrings, and what the coverage % of docstrings is.
+You can use the `coverage` subcommand to get a summary of which functions in the given source are missing docstsrings, and what the coverage % of docstrings is.
+This process will exit with returncode `1` if the coverage threshold was not reached.

+Coverage threshold can be configured with the `--coverage` flag, or in `pyproject.toml`.

 ## Configuration ⚙️
 Persistent configuration for `pygendocs` can be written in your project's `pyproject.toml` folder, in the subsection: